 Third Person Shooter

-Ghost Recon: Future Soldier likewise allows the player to aim their weapons, including scoped sniper rifles, in third-person rather than actually having to look through the scope.
+- Ghost Recon: Future Soldier likewise allows the player to aim their sniper rifles, in third-person rather than actually having to look through the scope.
 Unfortunately, your accuracy is far lower in third-person aiming unless you use a bipod.

 - Simo Häyhä, one of the most renowned snipers in the world, preferred to snipe without the help of a scope, believing that the light reflecting off the scope would give his position away to the opposition, a technique he often used to locate and kill enemy snipers.
 He also didn't trust the lenses to not fog up in the Finnish winter, which was very much an issue with the scopes available at the time.

 - The No Scope Song, as noted in the quote, parodies the fanfare given to them in some games.

 - Many real-life sniper rifles, particularly from (but by no means limited to) the Eastern Bloc, kept iron sights on sniper rifles, and mounted their scopes so as to keep them still useable.
 Some scoped assault rifles such as the Steyr AUG do the same.